ComputationalBiomechanicsLab/PlantarFlexorAssist/README.md

 The files are provided to facilitate reproducibility, enable additional analyses, and serve as starting points for future SCONE optimization studies.

-Here is a revised repository structure description reflecting the new organization:

 ---

 # Repository Structure